thinkst/canarytools-python/docs/incident_attributes.rst

 ======================
 Event is generated when a Canary does not contact the console within a defined time period.

-The :class:`Event <Event>` object in this scenario will have the following attributes:
+The :class:`Incident <Incident>` object in this scenario will have the following attributes:

 **Incident Attributes:**
     - **description** -- "Canary Disconnected"